 Electronic submission both increases the exposure of your work and the amount of data available to the scientific community.
 Your data will be integrated with many other data and made widely available for basic and complex database searches, adding to its value and increasing its exposure.
-Electronic submission also allows you to share with the scientific community unpublished data, such as data that you were unable to include in a journal article due to space limitations.
+Electronic submission also allows you to share with the scientific community unpublished data.
 GXD is designed to be a resource for the scientific community.
 Its value is directly proportional to the amount of data it contains.
 By increasing the amount of data in GXD, you can help increase its utility for yourself and others.
 (More information about GXD and its functionality can be found here).

 GXD currently stores data obtained using RNA in situ hybridization, immunohistochemistry, Northern and Western blots, RT-PCR, RNase protection, and Nuclease S1, as well as cDNA source data.
 GXD's focus is on endogenous gene expression in mouse strains and mutants, but we also store in situ reporter studies from knock-in experiments.